tangle-network/dapp/README.md

 This repo is a monorepo containing decentralized interfaces into the Webb protocol!
 It makes use of [nx.dev](https://nx.dev/) for fast and extensible build system.
 The repo consists of 3 notable areas:

-- [bridge-dapp:](https://github.com/webb-tools/webb-dapp/tree/develop/apps/bridge-dapp) an interface for interacting and bridging assets cross-chain using Webb's Asset Protocol
+- [bridge-dapp:](https://github.com/webb-tools/webb-dapp/tree/develop/apps/bridge-dapp) an interface for interacting and bridging assets cross-chain using Webb's Asset Protocol.
-- [stats-dapp:](https://github.com/webb-tools/webb-dapp/tree/develop/apps/stats-dapp) an interface for displaying statistics data of Webb's Tangle Network
+- [stats-dapp:](https://github.com/webb-tools/webb-dapp/tree/develop/apps/stats-dapp) an interface for displaying statistics data of Webb's Tangle Network.
+- [webbsite:](https://github.com/webb-tools/webb-dapp/tree/develop/apps/webbsite) an interface for the Webb ecosystem and development.
-- [webb-ui-components:](https://github.com/webb-tools/webb-dapp/tree/develop/libs/webb-ui-components) a collection of reusable components for building interfaces quickly
+- [webb-ui-components:](https://github.com/webb-tools/webb-dapp/tree/develop/libs/webb-ui-components) a collection of reusable components for building interfaces quickly.

 For additional information, please refer to the [Webb Official Documentation](https://docs.webb.tools/v1/getting-started/overview/) 📝.
 Have feedback on how to improve the webb-dapp interface?
 Or have a specific question to ask?
 Checkout the [Webb Dapp Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/webb-dapp-feedback) 💬.